CLAP-Framework/clap/src/perception/detection/lidar_filters/README.md

 # Package Summary
-This package contains filters on detection results with lidar point cloud.
+This package contains filters on point cloud data and detection results with lidar point cloud.

 # Node `lshape`